Prisoners through Spoken Floz, a Rap hybird, want to reassert their place as the orginators of Hip Hop’s Rap.

 “hardcore rap lyrics feature a ‘hustler’ as a protagonist.
 The hustler dominates or victimizes others using force and seduction; hustlers personify accomplishment against the odds; they live in a world of reverse power where the oppressed are powerful” (486) While the traditional trickster would often steal, typically they subverted power through the careful employment of intelligence.
 By contrast, the hustler subverted the power structure forcefully, brazenly, and unapologetically, gaining wealth and reputation in the process.
 The strategy of choice for hustlers was crime, which is intrinsically subversive.

 In Once Upon A Time…, this generation of Great American prison poets, Donald “C-Note” Hooker, the King of Prison Hip Hop, who has been compared to urban poet Tupac, and folk song writer/poet Bob Dylan, gives us a glimpse of the ultimate hustler, who roams the streets in the ultimate badass vehicle, a Humvee, and at the barrel of his pistol lets you know, “What’s yours, is mines.”
-Like Sport in Hustler’s Convention, who found himself on death row, C-Note’s protagonist ends his story with a life sentence term of imprisonment.
-In 2015, a music version of Once Upon A Time… was released on Soundcloud.
+Like Sport in Hustlers Convention, who found himself on death row, C-Note’s protagonist ends his story with a life sentence term of imprisonment.
+Written in 2000, 15-years-later, in 2015, a music version of Once Upon A Time… was released on Soundcloud.
 It was the first time Spoken Floz had been set to music and published.
 C-Note delivers his lyrics over a Dr. Dre inspired beat, produced by returning citizen DJ jRiZzz.

 While oral traditions have produced both the trickster, who uses intellect, and the superhero, who uses brute strength, not everything is entrenched warfare against an opposition party, sometimes the stories are of internal battles.
 In Distorted Reflections, Natidapoet gives us his Spoken Floz’s version of Michael Jackson’s Man in the Mirror, but with a twist, the mirror is distorted.
 He takes us on a journey of what is purportedly reflected back at him, and the internal struggles of how to best react to these distorted reflections.
 His performance emphasizes the theatrical nature of the Toast, Spoken Word, and Spoken Floz, Poetry that cannot be lifted from poetic text alone.

 African American folklore is not solely about the trickster who tries to outsmart the system, or the hustler, who feeds off the community, there is a third, the anti Anti Hero.
 This hero is reflected in the fictional character of Kenyatta, in a series of books authored by Donald Goines.
 Kenyatta’s goals were to liberate the community from the tyranny of Street crime by taking on the hustler, while simultaneously freeing the criminal and the citizen from the heavy hand of the law.
 In End All Hostilities, returning citizen Minister King X, aka Pyeface, known on the prison yards as the George Jackson of Rapp, takes on the criminal mentality that produces crime, and the system that created 25% of the world’s prison population, while only being 4% of the world’s population.
 King, who spent 24 years behind bars, six in the feds, and 18 in California’s maximum security prisons, with his messages of peace, was a thorn in the side of a Prison Industrial Complex, whose business model is reliant on a complicit criminal justice system to find citizens to fill the coffers of prison beds.
-King, who is an Oakland native, and has done time with both Natitdapoet and C-Note, employs all the tools of the African oral tradition by conjuring up the lion, the eagle, an armed gorilla on horseback, a fire breathing dragon, and a snake, animating and elevating them to their mythical status of creatures of contention, against a corrupt system that still holds the brave men who signed a peace accord to end all hostilities in California prisons and county jails amongst the races.
+King, who is an Oakland native, and has done time with both Natitdapoet and C-Note, employs all the tools of the African oral tradition by conjuring up the lion, the eagle, an armed gorilla on horseback, a fire breathing dragon, and a snake, animating and elevating them to their mythical status of creatures of contention, against a corrupt system that still hold the brave men who signed a peace accord to end all hostilities in California prisons and county jails amongst the races.

 Da Real Hip Hop News